-C-270/17, Tupikas, Judgment of 10 August 2017.
+Case C-270/17, Tupikas, Judgment of 10 August 2017.

-- See also infra 8 (on time limits) and 9 (on requests for additional information). - Facts: In 2017, a Lithuanian court issued an EAW for Tupikas in relation to the execution of a sentence of one year and four months.
+- Facts.
+In 2017, a Lithuanian court issued an EAW for Tupikas in relation to the execution of a sentence of 1 year and 4 months.
 Although it was a proven fact that Tupikas had appeared in person at the trial at first instance, the EAW did not contain any information concerning his presence in the appeal proceedings.
-The referring Dutch court wondered whether the mere fact that the person concerned was able to exercise his right of defence at first instance is sufficient for it to be concluded that the requirements laid down in Article 6 ECHR (right to a fair trial) and Article 47 Charter (right to an effective remedy and to a fair trial) had been met.
-Therefore, the Dutch court decided to stay the proceedings and to refer a question to the CJEU. - Main question: Does the term "trial resulting in the decision", within the meaning of Article 4a(1) EAW FD, refer only to proceedings at first instance or, to the contrary, also to appeal proceedings? - The CJUE's reply: Where the issuing Member State has provided for a criminal procedure involving several degrees of jurisdiction which may thus give rise to successive judicial decisions, at least one of which has been handed down in absentia, the concept of "trial resulting in the decision", within the meaning of Article 4a(1) must be interpreted as relating only to the instance at the end of which the decision is handed down which finally rules on the guilt of the person concerned and imposes a penalty on him, such as a custodial sentence, following a re-examination, in fact and in law, of the merits of the case.
-An appeal proceeding such as that at issue in the main proceedings, in principle falls within that concept.
+The referring Dutch court wondered whether the mere fact that the person concerned was able to exercise his right of defence at first instance is sufficient for it to conclude that the requirements laid down in Article 6 ECHR (right to a fair trial) and Article 47 Charter (right to an effective remedy and to a fair trial) had been met.
+Therefore, the Dutch court decided to stay the proceedings and to refer a question to the - ➤ Main question.
+Does the term 'trial resulting in the decision' within the meaning of Article 4a(1) EAW FD, refer only to proceedings at first instance or, to the contrary, also to appeal proceedings?

+The CJUE's reply.
+Where the issuing Member State has provided for a criminal procedure involving several degrees of jurisdiction which may thus give rise to successive judicial decisions, at least one of which has been handed down in absentia, the concept of 'trial resulting in the decision' within the meaning of Article 4a(1) must be interpreted as relating only to the instance at the end of which the decision is handed down which finally rules on the guilt of the person concerned and imposes a penalty on them, such as a custodial sentence, following a re-examination, in fact and in law, of the merits of the case.
+An appeal proceeding such as that at issue in the main proceedings in principle falls within that concept.
 It is nonetheless up to the referring court to satisfy itself that it has the characteristics set out above.
-The CJEU's main arguments: - The concept of "trial resulting in the decision" of Article 4a(1) EAW FD: - The concept of "trial resulting in the decision" constitutes an autonomous concept of Union law and thus needs to be interpreted uniformly throughout the EU (paras 65-68); - Where the issuing Member State has provided for a criminal procedure involving several degrees of jurisdiction which may thus give rise to successive judicial decisions, at least one of which has been handed down in absentia, the concept of "trial resulting in the decision" must be interpreted as relating only to the instance at the end of which the decision is handed down which finally rules on the guilt of the person concerned and imposes a penalty on him, such as a custodial sentence, following a re-examination, in fact and in law, of the merits of the case (paras 70-90, 98); - An appeal proceeding, such as that at issue in the main proceedings, in principle falls within that concept.
+The CJEU's main arguments follow.

+• The concept of 'trial resulting in the decision' of Article 4a(1) EAW FD:

+- the concept of 'trial resulting in the decision' constitutes an autonomous concept of EU law and thus needs to be interpreted uniformly throughout the EU (paras 65-68); - where the issuing Member State has provided for a criminal procedure involving several degrees of jurisdiction which may thus give rise to successive judicial decisions, at least one of which has been handed down in absentia, the concept of 'trial resulting in the decision' must be interpreted as relating only to the instance at the end of which the decision is handed down which finally rules on the guilt of the person concerned and imposes a penalty on them, such as a custodial sentence, following a re-examination, in fact and in law, of the merits of the case (paras 70-90 and 98); - an appeal proceeding such as that at issue in the main proceedings in principle falls within that concept.
 It is nonetheless up to the referring court to satisfy itself that it has the characteristics set out above (para 99).

-➤ The application of Article 4a(1) EAW FD:
+• The application of Article 4a(1) EAW FD: